jamerst/brightnessd/README.md

 1. Copy `brightnessd.py` to a location in your home directory, I would recommend `~/.local/bin/`.
 1. Modify the `ExecStart` line of `brightnessd.service` to point to the location of `brightnessd.py`.
 Note that this must be an absolute path, it cannot be relative or use variables such as `$HOME`.
 1. Copy `brightnessd.service` to `~/.local/share/systemd/user/`
-1. Run `systemctl --user start brightnessd` to start the daemon
+1. Run `systemctl --user enable brightnessd` `systemctl --user start brightnessd` to enable and start the daemon

 ## Usage
 brightnessd supports both manual brightness changing and automatic fading.
 Interaction is through the `net.jtattersall.brightness` DBus Service.